arygoel42/followME/README.md

 uses node JS backend and will use a react js front end

-User can login using their instagram and recieve a list of their instagram followers and following and can find out who they follow and who doesent follow them back
+User can login using their instagram and recieve personalized information about their instagram accoutn adn their use and view analytics